KJAyano/Palworld-Config-Parser-Tool/README.md

 ## 🛡️ Validation Rules

 All values are validated before being written to the config file.
-Invalid values are rejected with a console warning.
+Invalid values are rejected and trigger a terminal warning, protecting your server from crashing.

 | Rule | Accepts | Example |
 |---|---|---|